cohenlior/Youtube-Favorites/README.md

 ### 2. The app follows the app architecture components suggested by google.
 (Navigation, ViewModel, LiveData and Room)

+### 3. This app perform network calls using Retrofit2 and Kotlin Coroutines for asynchronous and non-blocking behavior.

-### 3. This app uses data binding and binding adapters.
+### 4. This app uses data binding and binding adapters.

-### 4. The app includes a test for database insertaion.
+### 5. The app includes a test for database insertaion.

-### 4. The app uses AndroidX packages.
+### 6. The app uses AndroidX packages.